 - Jesus Christ arose from the dead to provide everlasting life for those who believe in Him

 - Salvation and eternal life are offered as a free gift to all

 How should we respond to this good news?
 The New Testament calls us to “repent and believe the gospel” (Mark 1:15).
 This means that we must turn from our rebellion against God and submit to him (1 Thessalonians 1:9-10) and that we must also trust that Christ has provided the rescue we need from sin.

 If this is true of you, you’ll find yourself in agreement with the following prayer, which is a wonderful way to respond to the good news of the gospel message:

 “Lord Jesus.
 I come to you and confess that I am a sinner.
-Please forgive me of my sins.
+Please forgive me.
 I trust in what you have done on the cross.
-I believe that you have died on the cross, was buried, and rose from the dead for my sins.
+I believe that you have died on the cross, were buried, and rose from the dead for my sins.
 Please cleanse me of my sin and be the Lord of my life.
 Thank you for receiving me into your kingdom.
 I pray this in Your Name.
 Amen.“